 Before considering the penis enlargement techniques, you might find it useful to look at some penis size statistics.

-Many guys feel like their penis is too small, but in actual fact they’re within the normal range.
+Many men feel like their penis is too small, but are actually within the normal range.

 In 2015, researchers at King’s College London University looked at 17 previous studies involving over 15,000 men.
 This is what they found: